Cyclopedia of Factoids - The Letter T

 In 1780, nineteen years old Marie was appointed art tutor to the sister of

 King Louis XVI.
-For the next nine years her official residence was the sumptuous
+For the next nine years her official residence was the

-Terror, she was commissioned to make death masks of the guillotined.
+Reign of Terror, she was commissioned to make death masks of the guillotined.

 With 70 wax figures she embarked on a tour of England.
 The collection included replicas of the late Royal Family of France, a model of the guillotine, and an Egyptian mummy.
 It was a morbid hit.